lsst-ts/ts_salobj/doc/salobj_cscs.rst

 A Simulator
 ^^^^^^^^^^^
 If your CSC controls hardware then we strongly recommend that you support running in simulation mode.
-This allows unit testing integration testing of your CSC.
+This allows unit testing of your CSC and integration testing with other CSCs.

 If your CSC talks to a low level controller then consider simulating the low-level controller.
 That allows your CSC to use its standard communication protocol to communicate with the simulator, which in turn means that your unit test exercise more of your code.